lizhewen/PSU-CIDD-Malaria-Simulation/mdr_analysis/README.md

 This program is open-sourced under MIT License.
 There is much freedom with MIT License, but you must include the original license here and properly cite this as your source.

+## Plotting Scripts (Updated Dec 2020)

+For ease of generating both Fig. 1 and Fig. 2 for all 12 settings of different prevalence and coverage, several Python scripts are also provided in this folder.
+Refer to `script_run_for_all_sets.ipynb` notebook for more details and how to use.

 ## Legend Coloring

 For the genotype evolution trend plots, there are two options of calculating drug-resistance strength -